Home

 As for pooping 5 times a day and whether it’s normal or not, it depends on what, how much, and when you feed him.
 I personally always feed my dog dry kibble which is specially prepared to give him all the nutrients he needs to keep him fit and healthy.
 Feed as directed on the packaging to avoid overfeeding your dog as that can lead to ‘over-pooping’.

 Tit-bits should be kept to a minimum, particularly because cocker spaniels are prone to obesity and can easily become overweight dogs, especially in their senior years!
-Training treats are ok while you're training, however, they should be offset against his food allowance.
+Training treats are okay while you're training, however, they should be offset against his food allowance.

 You can feed your dog once a day or twice each day – once in the morning and again at around 5 or 6 pm.
 If he’s fed at regular times, it should help to regulate his bowels.